Barrio Boyzz discography

+Also in 1995, Barrio Boyzz collaborated with Salvadoran singer Álvaro Torres on "Patria Querida/Reencuentro", featured on Torres' album Voces Unidas.
+The song became a beloved anthem for Latin American communities abroad, particularly among Salvadorans living outside their home country.

 The official Latin album of the 1996 Summer Olympics, Voces Unidas (1996), was distributed by EMI Latin and included the Barrio Boyzz recording "Una Nacion", which peaked at number 10 on the Latin Pop Airplay chart.
 Ven a Mi (1997), the group's fifth studio album, peaked at number nine on the Latin Pop Albums chart and number 23 on the Top Latin Albums chart.
 The two singles from the album, "Se Me Fue Mi Vida" and "Rico" attained top 20 positions on Latin charts on Billboard magazine.
 12 Super Exitos, the second compilation album to be released by the Barrio Boyzz, was released in 1997.
 The track, "Una Noche De Amor", which was not released as a physical single, hovered the top 10 on the Hot Latin Tracks chart.

 After being in hiatus for three years, the Barrio Boyzz released their sixth studio album, Destiny, in 2000 under their label Barrio Soul and Barrio Records.
 The only single, "Quiero Saber Que Es Amor" peaked at number 40 on the Latin Tropical Airplay chart.
 This was followed by their third compilation album, Best of the Barrio Boyzz (2000), which did not have chart success.
 The Barrio Boyzz' final album, Destino (2001), was commercially unsuccessful and soon after its initial release, they disbanded.
 A number of compilation albums followed without any chart success, Sólo Lo Mejor: 20 Exitos (2002), Latin Classics (2003) and Los Romanticos (2007).